In this article I share the sports science research I could scrape up in order to answer a common question:

-“When supplementing with creatine, you need to drink more water.
-First of all, the main purpose of taking creatine is to produce ATP more and fast.
-And ATP requires water to generate energy.”
+“When supplementing with creatine, you need to drink more water…the main purpose of taking creatine is to produce ATP…and ATP requires water to generate energy.”

-“To prevent dehydration, experts often suggest drinking plenty of water when using creatine.”
+“To prevent dehydration, experts often suggest drinking enough water when using creatine.”

 Science says we can trust our thirst

 …Clinical research trials on thirst have proven that if we have water around when we feel thirsty, we are likely to instinctively drink more water.
 (2)